St. Petersburg Construction Lien Lawyer

 The Importance of Hiring a St. Petersburg Construction Lien Lawyer

 Filing a mechanics lien can be a very long and complicated process.
 It is highly recommend to consult with a St. Petersburg mechanics lien law attorney to understand the appropriate legal procedure for filing and serving documentation.
 The deadlines and process for filing a lien are very specific and must be completely adhered to in order to recover unpaid debt from responsible parties.
-Trent Cotney, P.A. has over 15 years combined experience working with construction industry professionals.
+Cotney Construction Law has over 15 years combined experience working with construction industry professionals.

-If you would like to speak with a St. Petersburg mechanics lien law attorney from Trent Cotney, P.A., please call us at 813.579.3278 or submit our contact request form.
+If you would like to speak with a St. Petersburg mechanics lien law attorney from Cotney Construction Law, please call us at 813.579.3278 or submit our contact request form.